w3c/wcag-act/act-rules-format.md

 </aside>

 ### Mapping Associated/Affiliated/Secondary Requirements ###
-When an ACT Rule is designed to test conformance to an [=accessibility requirement=], the rule <em class="rfc2119">may</em> have outcomes for other [=accessibility requirements=] that are not consistent with the rule and do not meet the criteria to be mapped as Conformance Requirements.
+When an ACT Rule is designed to test conformance to an [=accessibility requirement=], the rule <em class="rfc2119">may</em> have outcomes for other [=accessibility requirements=] that are not consistent with the rule.
+These other accessibility requirements do not meet the criteria to be Conformance Requirements and should be mapped as secondary requirements.
 An ACT Rule <em class="rfc2119">may</em> have outcomes for secondary [=accessibility requirements=] for that test subject.
 Accessibility requirements must be mapped as secondary if one or more of the following is true:

 - <dfn>further testing is needed</dfn> when one or more of the outcomes for a test target is `failed`, or